 Photo: Ciel Benedetto (center) with Dolores Huerta and Gloria Steinem.
 1992.
 Photograph by Annie Valva.

 For the complete text [PDF] of Ciel Benedetto: A History of the Women's Health Center, 1985-2000 (e-scholarship) Includes complete audio (streaming or download) for the oral history.
-Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
-Includes complete audio (streaming or download) for the oral history.
-Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
+Note: Due to editing by the narrator and the Project, there may be minor differences between the audio recording and the transcript.
+Please quote from the transcript as the record and not the audio.
 Audio will be found under "Supporting Material."

 For the complete text [PDF] of Ciel Benedetto: A History of the Women's Health Center, 1985-2000 (UCSC Library Digital Collections)